 The UoL is not liable for any treatment, care or advice the student gives i.e. Professional Liability.
-It is expected that the student is covered by their own specialist Association/Society, i.e. the Chartered Society of Physiotherapy, (or student-country equivalent).
-The CSP (or equivalent) only provides Public/Products Liability insurance so the student needs to prove they have Professional Liability insurance.
+It is expected that the student is covered by their own special interest group Association/Society, i.e. the Chartered Society of Physiotherapy, (or student-country equivalent).